suzrz/vis_net_loss_landscape/README.md

 specifies number of randomly selected parameters to examine in each layer (e. g. ```--auto-n 10``` will examine 10 randomly selected parameters).

-To examine the surface of the loss function run:
+To visualize the surface of the loss function run:

 Windows: ```py run.py --surface```